isri-aist/McRtcTactileSensorPlugin/README.md

 ### Dependencies
 - [mc_rtc](https://jrl-umi3218.github.io/mc_rtc)
 - [isri-aist/MujocoTactileSensorPlugin](https://github.com/isri-aist/MujocoTactileSensorPlugin) (Install as a ROS package)
+   - An option to build without dependency on the MuJoCo tactile sensor is also supported.
 - [eSkinRosUtils](https://github.com/isri-aist/eSkinRosUtils)
    - An option to build without dependency on the e-Skin tactile sensor is also supported.